RPI-Subway-Challenge/subwayChallenge/README.md

 # subwayChallenge
-Finds fastest path to all 472 NYC subway stations
+Finds fastest path to all 472 NYC subway stations.

+Recursively finds optimal path through linked list representation of New York subway system.
+Data webscraped from google maps.
+Written in C++ and python.

+Down with Matthew Ahn.